TobiasVanDyk/RPi-Pico1-Pico2-Applications/TouchMacroPadPico/Serial2PicoApp/Readme.md

 i.e. string and not text because it has the 0x00 char at the end of the string.
 This then being a link file, the same as for key [T03] as examined next, runs the macro files a30, a31, a42, a33 and U02.
-Note the nKeys files do not have to start with the character "n", it could be any number of characters from a-z, A-Z, 0-9, as there is a configurable list which identify files as being "nKeys", the default being all of them except d, D, r, R, l, and L.
+Note the nKeys files do not have to start with the character "n", it could be any number of characters from a-z, A-Z, 0-9, as there is a configurable list which identify files as being "nKeys", the default being all of them.
 (3) Press key [T03] - this should now run the file T03Link which contains the string a30a31d01a32d03r20a33d03U02·- i.e. string and not text because it has the 0x00 char at the end of the string.
 This then runs the files a30, a31, a42, a33 and U02.